 frequently asked questions

-You have questions, because starting therapy is a commitment.
+You have questions, because starting therapy is a commitment to yourself.

 You're gathering information